rankill/RedditNewsApp/README.md

 # clone the repo or download as zip
 $ git clone https://github.com/rankill/RedditNewsApp.git

-# change directory to your app
+# change directory to the app
 $ cd RedditNewsApp

 # install the dependencies with npm